 The first relationships create the template for future relationships

-Most parents would, of course, hope that their child will end up in stable healthy relationships with a partner and work colleagues who will talk things through respectfully in the face of the inevitable differences and challenges that they’ll face.
+Most parents would, of course, hope that their child will end up in stable, healthy relationships with a partner, friends and work colleagues who will talk things through respectfully in the face of the inevitable differences and challenges that they’ll face.
 The same parents would cringe to think that their child would grow up to be someone who would shout at, verbally abuse, stonewall or strategically manipulate or threaten their partner or employee.

-If a parent regularly yells at a child and puts them down, can they truly expect their child not to grow up to be an adult who tolerates being treated in such a way by their partner or boss, or who treats others in such a way.
+If a parent regularly yells at a child and puts them down, what's being taught is that this is what loving relationships look like.
+Punitive parenting puts children at great risk of growing up to be an adult who tolerates being treated in such a way by their partner or boss, or who treats others in such a way?
 The adults who grew up in an authoritarian household are not only less likely to see that a relationship is dysfunctional and that they deserve better, but they tend to either fight back aggressively or submit rather than asserting clear boundaries.
-Whereas, the adult who grew up in a family where connection and respect was maintained even when conflicts and differences arose, will likely have more clarity that differences should be worked through as respectfully as possible.
+Whereas, the adult who grew up in a family where connection and respect were maintained even when conflicts and differences arose, will likely have more clarity that differences should be worked through as respectfully as possible.

 “Peace cannot be kept by force.
 It can only be achieved by understanding.” ~ Albert Einstein.